Amravati district

-list of District Magistrate / Collector

 History

 In 1853, the present territory of Amravati district as a part of Berar Province was assigned to the British East India Company, following a treaty with the Nizam of Hyderabad.
 After the Company took over the administration of the province, it was divided into two districts.
 The present territory of the district became part of North Berar district, with headquarters at Buldhana.
 Later, the province was reconstituted and the territory of the present district became part of East Berar district, with headquarters at Amravati.
 In 1864, Yavatmal District (initially known as Southeast Berar district and later Wun district) was separated.
-In 1867, Ellichpur District was separated but in August, 1905, when the whole province was reorganized into six districts, it was again merged into the district.
+In 1867, Ellichpur District was separated but in August 1905, when the whole province was reorganised into six districts, it was again merged into the district.
 In 1903, it became part of the newly constituted province of Central Provinces and Berar.
 In 1956, Amravati district became part of Bombay State and after its bifurcation in 1960, it became part of Maharashtra state.